bhandaru/OCP311-DevOps/06-lesson-sample_application.md

 7. Click the route URL, you should see a map in a browser window.
 ---

 _Note: In case the URL does not show the application then restart the router pod in the default project by deleting it._

 _Caution: Do not delete the router deployment configuration.
-Delete the running router pod._
+Delete only the running router pod so that a new router container is started._

 ---

 8. We will now create a container from existing source code, also called “S2I” or “source to image”.
 This container will be the backend for our map.